ivandotv/pumpit/README.md

 secondA.c !== firstA.c
 ```

+### Container singleton

-- `container singleton - this scope is similar to the regular `singleton` scope, but in the case of [child containers](#child-containers), the child container will create its version of the singleton instance.
+This scope is similar to the regular `singleton` scope, but in the case of [child containers](#child-containers), the child container will create its version of the singleton instance.

 In the next example, the child container will create its version of the singleton.